-Author has written 39 stories for Dark Angel, CSI, Supernatural, Firefly, Stargate: Atlantis, A-Team, A-Team, and Walking Dead.
+Author has written 41 stories for Dark Angel, CSI, Supernatural, Firefly, Stargate: Atlantis, A-Team, A-Team, Walking Dead, Hunter X Hunter, and Fullmetal Alchemist.

 Apparently I go years between updating my profile, so here I am weeding out some of the babble and updating in a marginal manner, oddly similar to the way I approach my CV.